Welcome to my Affiliate Institute review.

 All you can tell about them without taking any risks is that they empower individuals to become affiliate marketers.

-In a nutshell, Affiliate institute is very close to an MLM scheme where they recruit individuals to promote water machines using affiliate marketing.
+In a nutshell, the Affiliate institute is very close to an MLM scheme where they recruit individuals to promote water machines using affiliate marketing.

 Wait, what?
 Water machines?